Expecting A Response From That Job Interview? Here’s How To Write A Professional Follow-Up E-Mail

 3. Get To The Point Immediately

-The recruiter is a very busy person and boring them is the last you want to do.
-Get to the point from the first paragraph of the email.
+The recruiter is a very busy person, and boring them is the last thing you want to do.
+Get to the point in the first paragraph of the email.

 4. Sell Yourself

 In the body of the mail, reassure the recruiter that you’re capable of handling the position applied for.
-Emphasize your skills and/or experience that makes this possible, and round up with how you’re very interested in working and growing with the company.
+Emphasize your skills and/or experience that make this possible, and wrap up with how you’re very interested in working and growing with the company.